johnloy/esm-commonjs-interop-manual/README.md

 Put another way, developers want to pretend everything is ESM and that it "just works".
 Unfortunately, however, it doesn't always.

-While you certainly can use a tool that hides away and handles interop concerns for you through encapsulated configuration of transpilation tools, as many [front-end](https://create-react-app.dev/docs/supported-browsers-features) and [full-stack](https://nextjs.org/docs/advanced-features/customizing-babel-config) app framework build tools do, understanding the issues and solutions regarding module interop illuminates what those tools do under the hood.
-Knowledge is power, should something not work as expected.
+While you certainly can use a tool that hides away and handles interop concerns for you through encapsulated configuration of transpilation tools (Babel, TypeScript, bundlers, etc.), as many [front-end](https://create-react-app.dev/docs/supported-browsers-features) and [full-stack](https://nextjs.org/docs/advanced-features/customizing-babel-config) app framework build tools do, understanding the issues and solutions regarding module interop illuminates what those tools do under the hood.
+Knowledge is power, should something not "just work", which is bound to happen occassionally, given the [vast set](https://sokra.github.io/interop-test/) of interop factors and possible scenarios.
 It also informs you to be selective and intentional about your tools, choosing the most appropriate one/s for a given use case (for example, bundlers aren't best suited when publishing a Node library).

 This article attempts to tie together disparate useful bits of info about module interop, which you would otherwise need to forage from many different sources, into the big picture.
 It focuses primarily on understanding and properly using interop-related settings in common JavaScript  development tools.